Acute Care Nurse Practitioner

 bachelor's or master's degree in nursing from a school accredited by the NLN or CCNE

 Other Things to Explore

 Air Force Airmen are stationed around the world, and they, along with their families, need the same medical care as civilians.
-As an Acute Care Nurse Practitioner, you'll provide that care just as you do now but with some significant difference.
-For starters, you'll be an officer in the U.S. Air Force, which means you'll immediately command respect from doctors, colleagues and patients.
-Additionally, any seniority you accrue will go with you wherever you go — no starting over.
+As an Acute Care Nurse Practitioner, you'll provide that care just as you do now but with some significant differences.
+For starters, you'll be an Officer in the U.S. Air Force, which means you'll immediately command respect from doctors, colleagues and patients.
+Additionally, any seniority you accrue will go with you wherever you go—no starting over.
 You'll also be a leader, work with the latest equipment and have the opportunity to further your training and education.

 - Provide care to patients who are experiencing acute, critical and complex episodic illnesses or injuries

 - Scope of practice encompasses trauma, critical care and emergency service, as well as hospital-based specialty practices such as orthopedics, cardiology, neurology, oncology and infectious disease